-- To make sure that children are familiar with the spelling approach at Stedham, there will a certain degree of standardisation throughout the four classes. - Each class have weekly differentiated spellings to learn and practice- Year 1s will begin their spellings in the Spring Term. - There will be time dedicated each week to the actual teaching of each specific spelling pattern. - A standardising testing system is in place to assess spelling.
-This assessment will be undertaken twice a year to give children a quantifiable score and reading age which will enable the class teachers and English subject leaders to assess the progress of individual children in an accurate and succinct fashion. - A uniform approach of of specially designed scheme based on the Spelling Shed scheme and resources created or captured by a staff member at Stedham- these have been put together to create a bespoke learning scheme personalised for the children (and the way we have set up our classes at Stedham) - Spelling ladders will be in place in each classroom to track the progress of each child in their spelling.
+- To make sure that children are familiar with the spelling approach at Stedham, there will a certain degree of standardisation throughout the four classes. - Each class have weekly differentiated spellings to learn and practice. - There will be time dedicated each week (Monday after break) to the actual teaching of each specific spelling pattern. - An occasional standardising testing system is in place to assess spelling.
+This assessment will be undertaken every term to give children a quantifiable score and reading age which will enable the class teachers and English subject leaders to assess the progress of individual children in an accurate and succinct fashion. - At Stedham we follow the Spelling Shed scheme of work- the rationale for this can be found below.